ujjwalm29/tokenator/README.md

-# Tokenator : Track and analyze LLM token usage and cost
+# Tokenator : Track, analyze, compare LLM token usage and costs

 Have you ever wondered :
 - How many tokens does your AI agent consume?
-- How much does it cost to do run a complex AI workflow with multiple LLM providers?
+- How much does it cost to run a complex AI workflow with multiple LLM providers?
+- Which LLM is more cost effective for my use case?
 - How much money/tokens did you spend today on developing with LLMs?

 Afraid not, tokenator is here!
-With tokenator's easy to use API, you can start tracking LLM usage in a matter of minutes.
+With tokenator's easy to use functions, you can start tracking LLM usage in a matter of minutes.

 Get started with just 3 lines of code!